arbirdi/arbirdi.github.io/about.markdown

 I am proficient in Python, R and MATLAB.

 My broad interests cover physics, statistics and machine learning, as well as medical topics including cardiology and epidemiology.
-I previously held a place to study MSCi Physics with Theoretical Physics at Imperial, before switching to MBBS/BSc.

 ### Leadership and Extracurriculars